aryamanpathak2022/VR_Assignment1_ARYAMAN_IMT2022513/README.md

 ```

 ![Segmented Image](Q1/data/2_output/console.png)

 Ensure that all input images are placed in the correct directory before running the notebook.

+## Observations

+## Observations

+### What Was Tried
+- Various Gaussian blur kernel sizes (e.g., 3x3, 5x5, 7x7) were tested for optimal edge detection.
+- Different contour filtering techniques based on area and perimeter.
+- Various thresholding methods, including Otsu’s and adaptive thresholding.

+### What Didn't Work
+- Fixed thresholding methods led to inconsistent detections in varying lighting conditions.
+- Smaller Gaussian blur kernels resulted in excessive noise in edge detection.

+### Final Approach
+- Applied a 7x7 Gaussian blur for noise reduction.
+- Used adaptive thresholding for robust edge detection.
+- Filtered contours based on shape and circularity instead of area alone.
+- Extracted individual coins using minimum enclosing circles.

+### Effectiveness of Preprocessing
+- Converting the image to grayscale reduces computational complexity.
+- Gaussian blur (7x7) effectively smooths the image and reduces noise.
+- Adaptive thresholding enhances the contrast between the coins and the background, improving edge detection.

+### Accuracy of Coin Detection
+- In some cases, overlapping coins may result in incorrect detections or missing coins.
+- Some small noise objects may still appear if they meet the circular shape criteria.
+### Individual Coin Extraction
+- Using minimum enclosing circles ensures that coins are correctly cropped.
+- Variations in lighting and contrast can sometimes affect segmentation quality

 # PART-B